 It's time to ignite your creative spirit.
 The scenic views of the Abiquiú area inspire artists from around the world.
 Bring your favorite art supplies and find your spot on the vast properties of Abiquiú Lake Vacations or many magnificent sites in the area.
 Are you a photographer or writer?
 It's the perfect setting for you regardless of your art form.
 This is your time to discover and interpret Abiquiú.

 Want an educational and creative experience?
 Sign up for one of the many classes and workshops held at Ghost Ranch.
 Options include pottery, metal arts, textiles, photography, jewelry and more.

 Rafting the Rio Chama

-New Wave Rafting provides excellent rafting excursions down the Chama River.
-This highly-scenic full-day trip floats through the multi-colored sandstone canyon made famous by the artist Georgia O'Keefe.
+There are several excellent rafting companies that provide excursions down the Chama River.
+These highly-scenic full-day trip floats through the multi-colored sandstone canyon made famous by the artist Georgia O'Keefe.
 Giant cottonwoods and ponderosa pines line the shores.
 The rapids are easy to moderate (Class 2 to 3), and fun yaks are usually brought along.
 Meets in Abiquiú.
 For more difficult rapids, take the Rio Grande Gorge or Taos Box trips.
-(800-984-1444)